 Beet Orange and Fennel Salad- an energizing salad that can be repurposed into grain bowls for mid week lunches.
 Vegan and Gluten free | www.feastingathome #beets #fennel #oranges #bloodoranges

 Fresh dill and parsley give it life.
-Mint would be good too.
+Mint would be good, too.

-How to serve This Beet Salad
+How to Serve Beet Orange and Fennel Salad

 One salad, three ways!
 The salad that keeps on giving. 🙂 This would be a great salad to incorporate into Sunday meal prep.